Home | Resources | Services | Hosting | Publications | Collaboration | Joining CERL | About CERL |

 Frequently Asked Questions

-- My institution has contributed and edited our holdings through the STAR database.
-Will we be able to continue contributing our institutional information to the ESTC?
+• My institution has contributed and edited our holdings through the STAR database.
+Will we be able to continue contributing our institutional information to ESTC?

-Since estc.bl.uk went offline in October 2023, the BL and contributing institutions have continued to add and edit holdings, and the BL and ESTC/NA have edited bibliographic records, in a version of the ESTC maintained by ESTC/NA.
-We downloaded those records into a MARC file in December 2024, which was used to create the current version of the ESTC hosted by CERL.
-We will do one more download from the ESTC/NA software later this summer, at which time we will cease working in it entirely and work exclusively in CERL ESTC.
+Since estc.bl.uk went offline in October 2023, the BL and contributing institutions have continued to add and edit holdings, and the BL and ESTC/NA have edited bibliographic records, in a version of ESTC maintained by ESTC/NA.
+We downloaded those records into a MARC file in December 2024, which was used to create the current version of ESTC hosted by CERL.
+We will do one more download from the ESTC/NA software on 15 June 2025, at which time we will cease working in it entirely and work exclusively in CERL ESTC.
 The information you find here should be exactly the same as what was in estc.bl.uk plus any additions or edits done since October 2023.

 Later this summer, 2025, we plan to add various browsing options – including author, title, and holding institution – and facets to refine searches.